theochem/iodata/README.rst

 ------------

-We welcome contributions of all kinds, such as new features, improvements, bug fixes, clarification of documentation, and so on.
+We welcome contributions of all kinds, such as new features, improvements, bug fixes, and documentation clarifications.
 Please read our `Contributor Guide`_ and `Code of Conduct`_ for more details.